Staphylococcus pseudintermedius: Cytology

-Using the gram stain technique, Staphylococci are easily identified by their clumped, gram positive, coccus morphology.
+Using the Gram stain technique, staphylococci are easily identified by their clumped, gram-positive, coccus morphology.
 Slides can be prepared directly using a patient swab, which lends to convenience in the clinic or classroom.
-However, given that S. pseudintermedius is prevalent within the normal microflora of numerous species, it is better identified as the agent of disease when a corresponding immune reaction is also observed.
-Where available, the need to identify immune reactors can be avoided by first inoculating the sample onto differential agar plates like SM110, which inhibit the growth of non-staphylococcus bacteria.
-Cytology alone does not allow for the differentiation between different species in the genus Staphylococci.
+However, given that S. pseudintermedius is prevalent within the normal microbiota of numerous species, it is better identified as the agent of disease when a corresponding immune reaction is also observed.
+Where available, the need to identify immune reactors can be avoided by first inoculating the sample onto differential agar like Staphylococcus Medium 110, which inhibit the growth of non-staphylococcal bacteria.
+Cytology alone does not allow for the differentiation between different species in the Staphylococcus genus.

 Plating

 When plated on sheep or bovine blood agar, S. pseudintermedius displays incomplete ß-hemolysis.
 Colonies of S. pseudintermedius on sheep agar are described as medium in size and non-pigmented or grey-white.
-This can be useful for differentiating S. pseudintermedius from coagulase negative Staphylococci, and from S. aureus which tends to be yellow and display more variable hemolytic patterns on agar plates.
+This can be useful for differentiating S. pseudintermedius from coagulase-negative staphylococci, and from S. aureus which tends to be yellow and displays more variable hemolytic patterns on agar.
 S. pseudintermedius colonies are not hemolytic on equine blood agar.
 While plating may help differentiate species, biochemical or DNA testing may be necessary.